sharedworkforce/sharedworkforce-demo-rails/README.markdown

 S3_BUCKET=my-s3-bucket
 ```

-Once you have entered your details, run the app using Foreman:
+Once you have entered your details, start the app using Foreman.

 ```term
   $ foreman start